I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn-wsk-listen.md

 <p> </p>

 ## -remarks
-<p>A WSK application can call the <b>WskListen</b> function only on a stream socket that the application previously bound to a local transport address by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff571121">WskBind</a> function.
-Once <b>WskListen</b> is successfully called on a stream socket, the socket is committed to a listening socket flow and can no longer call connection-oriented socket functions.</p>

-<p>A WSK application can call the <b>WskListen</b> function only on a stream socket that the application previously bound to a local transport address by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff571121">WskBind</a> function.
+<p>A WSK application can call the <b>WskListen</b> function only on a stream socket that the application previously bound to a local transport address by calling the <a href="..\wsk\nc-wsk-pfn-wsk-bind.md">WskBind</a> function.
 Once <b>WskListen</b> is successfully called on a stream socket, the socket is committed to a listening socket flow and can no longer call connection-oriented socket functions.</p>

 ## -requirements
 <table>